sytabaresa/kingly/README.md

  The current implementation implements the statechart as an operator on streams, i.e. a function which takes a stream and returns a stream.
 That operator takes an input stream of intents/events, and returns a stream of updated models.
  This design allows to decouple the statechart from the environment where it will be used.
 Here the updated models are directly plugged to the rendering engine but they could be used for other purposes without loss of generality.

  In that  sense, it could be thought of as a side-effectful componentized `scan` operator.
+'Side-effectful' because the side-effects are specified in the statechart specification.
+'Componentized' because the only way to modify the model held by the statechart is through intents.

 In line with `cyclejs` guideline, the encapsulated side-effects are gathered into an effect driver whose exclusive responsibility is to execute the actions/effects to perform as a result of the intent/events.
 For the sake of generality